darkfeline/dantalian/doc/dev/build.rst

 Built Package
 -------------

 Built packages can also be made for distribution, e.g., for a package repository.
-Likely, this will entail repository/system/architecture/package-manager-specific configuration.
+Likely, this will entail configuration specific to the distribution, repository, and/or package manager that you are using.

 A simple vanilla package can be built by creating a ``setup.cfg`` with the following text::